-China is a predominantly local speaking country and the majority of the population only speaks Chinese.
-Creative localization is relevant when tapping into new markets in pursuit of a wider audience reach.
-Altering your message based on the target users’ geographic locations will increase your chances of getting audiences’ attention and will make it seem like they are talking to someone who knows them well and can be trusted.
+China is a predominantly native language country and most of the population only speaks Chinese.
+Creative localization is key when tapping into new markets in pursuit of a wider audience reach.

+Aarki designs creative variants, from the ground up, with localization in mind.
+Altering your message based on your target users’ geographic location will increase your chance of attracting your audiences’ attention and will make it seem like they are talking to someone who knows them well and can be trusted.

-China's Promising Programmatic Future
+China's Programmatic Future

 Programmatic advertising isn’t going to die down anytime soon, especially with the world’s increasingly digital lifestyle.
 China is catching up to be number one in programmatic ad spend.
 Though China can seem like an impenetrable market, there are ways to take your campaign global -- reaching higher engagements with one of the biggest markets in the world.
 To learn more about mobile marketing in China, book a meeting with our China team here.